acrion/zelph/mkdocs/docs/quickstart.md

 - `.prune-facts <pattern>`   – Remove all facts matching the query pattern (only statements)
 - `.prune-nodes <pattern>`   – Remove matching facts AND all involved subject/object nodes
 - `.cleanup`                 – Remove isolated nodes
-- `.wikidata-export <wid>`   – Export single Wikidata entry
 - `.wikidata-constraints <json> <dir>` – Export property constraints as zelph scripts

 ### What’s Next?

-- Explore the [Core Concepts](#core-concepts) to understand how zelph represents knowledge
+- Explore the [Core Concepts](index.md#core-concepts) to understand how zelph represents knowledge
-- Learn about [Rules and Inference](#rules-and-inference) to leverage zelph’s reasoning capabilities
+- Learn about [Rules and Inference](index.md#rules-and-inference) to leverage zelph’s reasoning capabilities
-- Check out the [Example Script](#example-script) for a comprehensive demonstration
+- Check out the [Example Script](index.md#example-script) for a comprehensive demonstration